BenHerbst/idaesbasic/README.md

 ## Big tool set ⚒️
-There will be lot of tools in ainm:
+There will be lot of tools in idaesbasic:
 - Todolist
 - Kanban
 - Whiteboard